wangqianwen0418/wangqianwen0418.github.io/work_with_me/index.md

 <!-- It is not uncommon to find a PhD advisor after admission, so please don't hesitate to get in touch if that is the case. -->
 <!-- We can schedule a zoom meeting if needed. -->

-For prospective PhD students, [a research internship](#if-you-are-not-a-umn-student) can also be a good opportunity for us to understand each other's working style and expectations.
+For prospective PhD students, engaging in [a research internship](#if-you-are-not-a-umn-student) beforehand can be a good opportunity for us to better understand each other's working style and expectations.

 <!-- University of Minnesota graduate school admissions are decided by a committee of faculty holistically based on many
 factors including: